From: Catalina

 Date: 01-09-2005, 12:12 PM (5 of 5)

 I always make the button hole before I put the facing in.
 Then once the facing is in I cut a small slit in the facing about 1/3 of the way from each end then cut from the ends of the slit to the corners of the button hole.
 It looks like this > -< Tuck it under all the way around.
 Hit it hard with the iron and hand stitch it to the back of the button hole.
 If it frays a bit you can kind of cover it with the hand stitches.
+With some fabrics you may want to stabilize it with something light to keep the fraying to a minimum.
+Pin the lining tight to the button holes before you cut to be sure it is placed just right.
+After you cut is too late, you know.
+And it helps to use very small sharp scissors.
+Everytime I make bound button holes they look better.
+Before you try one on the garment make a few practice ones until you are confident.
+They are easy once you get the knack.
+Dorothy |

 User: DorothyL

-Member since: 12-09-2002
+Member since: 12-09-2002 Total posts: 3883 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14635.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14635.html